Friday, May 30, 2025

-1. Jumping In Without a Plan
+1. Jumping In Without a Clear Plan

 Instead, focus on setting a direction early: